The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 Build your comfort with authentic self-presentation in these lower-stakes environments before extending to higher-risk contexts.

 Research shows that women who successfully navigate the double bind combine competence display with warmth cues.
-This is not about being less competent—it is about strategic presentation.
+This is not about being less competent.
+It is about strategic presentation.

 Practical tactics:

-This is not about authenticity sacrifice—it is about strategic communication.
+This is not about authenticity sacrifice.
+It is about strategic communication.
 Many high-IQ women are naturally collaborative; this frame leverages that strength.

 The burden of self-advocacy is heavier for women.
 Research consistently shows that advocacy from others carries more weight than self-promotion for women's advancement.